BleuLlama/LlamaLlaser/README.md

 Mine is based on using a Pioneer CLD-V2400 player, with the NTSC Image Entertainment disc "The Mind's Eye", which is available used at fairly cheap prices, and contains lots of great 90s CG animations.

+## Library/Python

+This directory contains the various python programs for capturing from the LDP, as well as for commanding it in various ways.
+It also contains a library that bundles the serial interface into a more pythony interface.

+## Hardware

+This directory contains related hardware projects, with kicad schematics, board layouts and also the schematics in PDF format.

+Note: you may also be interested in my [LlamaVideoSwitcher](https://github.com/BleuLlama/LlamaVideoSwitcher)  project.

 # Future